 - 7 of the 11 nursing prerequisite courses must be complete with a C+ or higher in each by the end of the fall semester, sophomore year

 - No more than 2 earned grades lower than a C+ for any of the required nursing prerequisite courses

-The Department of Nursing annually admits approximately half of the upper-level nursing cohort through the College Admission Pathway.
+The Department of Nursing annually admits approximately half of the upper-division (300/400 level courses) nursing cohort through the College Admission Pathway.
 Those wishing to pursue Nursing at Southern Connecticut State University will begin with a declared major in Healthcare Studies.
 This program includes the necessary prerequisite coursework for the Nursing Program and optimal advisement towards the nursing application requirements (see Nursing Application Requirements section).
-Once admitted to the Nursing Program, students begin their final two years enrolled in the upper-level nursing coursework with a declared major in Nursing, along with those admitted through the high school admission pathway.
+Once admitted to the Nursing Program, students begin their final two years enrolled in the upper-division nursing coursework with a declared major in Nursing, along with those admitted through the high school admission pathway.

 - Applications for the Fall 2020 entrance is open from now until February 1, 2020, 4 p.m.

 - Applications to the nursing program will be completed through TK20.
 Please make sure to complete the FREE application.

 - To sign up for the TEAS 6th edition exam, please visit ATItesting.com to create an account and sign up